 What to Say to Neighbours – This can be more difficult than other death because of the stigma still attached to the subject of suicide.
-A survivor can never guarantee another person’s reaction.
+A survivor can never guarantee the reaction of another person.
 This very specific type of stigma attached only to suicide bereavement often impacts on a survivor’s recovery.

-In the 21st century survivors are still invited to join mixed bereavement groups.
-Perhaps the second and better option is counselling.
-The latter can be a positive experience, but this is such a long and enduring grief all benefits may be lost if there is no support network available, afterwards.
+In the 21st century, survivors are still invited to join mixed bereavement groups.
+Perhaps the second and better option is counseling.
+The latter can be a positive experience, but this is such a long and enduring grief all benefits may be lost if there is no support network available, afterward.

 HOPE specialises only in suicide bereavement and is well equipped to provide a service tailored for survivors by survivors.
-We are cost effective, encourage survivors to co produce events and there is no waiting list.
-Lack of funding is our only obstacle.
+We are cost-effective, encourage survivors to co-produce events and there is no waiting list.